jkkomm/BioM2/README.md

 # Tutorial

 ## Installation
-BioM2 has been uploaded to CRAN and can be installed using install.packages().
+BioM2 has been uploaded to CRAN .
 ```
 install.packages('BioM2')
 ```